 "pushed down" to data nodes (for example, as in the query

 location as a space partition).
 Please see our

 Parallel I/O can benefit in two scenarios: (a) two or more concurrent queries should be able to read from different disks in parallel, or (b) a single query should be able to use query parallelization to read from multiple disks in parallel.

 Thus, users looking for parallel I/O have two options:

-Use a RAID setup across multiple physical disks, and expose a single logical disk to the hypertable (i.e., via a single tablespace).
+Use a RAID setup across multiple physical disks, and expose a single logical disk to the hypertable (that is, via a single tablespace).

 For each physical disk, add a separate tablespace to the database.
 TimescaleDB allows you to actually add multiple tablespaces to a single hypertable (although under the covers, a hypertable's chunks are spread across the tablespaces associated with that hypertable).

-We recommend a RAID setup when possible, as it supports both forms of parallelization described above (i.e., separate queries to separate disks, single query to multiple disks in parallel).
+We recommend a RAID setup when possible, as it supports both forms of parallelization described above (that is, separate queries to separate disks, single query to multiple disks in parallel).
 The multiple tablespace approach only supports the former.
 With a RAID setup, no spatial partitioning is required.

 That said, when using space partitions, we recommend using 1 space partition per disk.

 TimescaleDB does not benefit from a very large number of space partitions (such as the number of unique items you expect in partition field).
 A very large number of such partitions leads both to poorer per-partition load balancing (the mapping of items to partitions using hashing), as well as much increased planning latency for some types of queries.